 The video received so many hits on Youtube, it lead to an interview on the Today Show.
 Amanda is currently working with Puglet on a new video covering a topic that is near and dear to my heart.
-You will have to watch to the end of this Today Show interview to find out what that is…
+Okay, and now back to the plastic-free living discussion…

 1) Plastic-free sunscreen.
 It’s a great question, and I don’t have a perfect answer.
 I wrote about my sunscreen dilemma back in September of 2008, and got quite a few tips from Fake Plastic Fish readers.
 Some readers had non-sunscreen suggestions: Avoid being out in the sun from 11am – 2pm.
 Wear a hat, longer sleeves, and stick to the shade.
 (I did actually buy a crocheted organic cotton sun hat last year, but I have yet to wear it.)
 One reader suggested carrying a parasol.
 Cute.
 But not exactly practical for everyday getting around town.
 Tracey TieF had suggestions for making your own sunscreen.
 Check out the full sunscreen discussion.
 You might find some ideas that work for you.